Transposed Poisson structures: Open questions

 \begin{question} Give the upper bound for dimensions of geometric varieties of $n$-dimensional transposed Poisson algebras. \end{question}

-The ``Koszul" property of an (quadratric) operad is quite important.
+The \textquotedblleft Koszul\textquotedblright \ property of an (quadratic) operad is quite important.
 The explicit definition needs more notions on operads \cite{gk94,lv13}.
-If an operad ${\rm P}$ is Koszul, one can gives the $\infty$-structure of such an operad, ${\rm P}_{\infty}$-algebra.
+If an operad ${\rm P}$ is Koszul, one can give the $\infty$-structure of such an operad, ${\rm P}_{\infty}$-algebra.
 For example, Lie, associative, pre-Lie, and Poisson are Koszul and hence we have ${\rm L}_{\infty}$-, ${\rm A}_{\infty}$-, ${\rm PL}_{\infty}$-, ${\rm P}_{\infty}$-algebras.
+These remarks motivate the following question.

-\begin{question}[Li Guo]\footnote{Here is a short proof of the fact that the operad $\mathrm{TPA}$ of transposed Poisson algebras is not Koszul (communicated by Vladimir Dotsenko).
-Using Gr\"obner bases for Operads (\url{http://irma.math.unistra.fr/~dotsenko/Operads.html}), one finds that the dimensions of components of the operad $\mathrm{TPA}$ up to parity five are given by 1,2,6,20,74.
+\begin{question}[Li Guo]\footnote{Here is a short proof of the fact that the operad $\mathrm{TP}$ of transposed Poisson algebras is not Koszul (communicated by Vladimir Dotsenko).
+Using Gr\"obner bases for Operads (\url{http://irma.math.unistra.fr/~dotsenko/Operads.html}), one finds that the dimensions of the components of the operad $\mathrm{TP}$ up to parity five are given by 1,2,6,20,74.
 Moreover, this operad is known to be self-dual under the Koszul duality for operads.
 Therefore, if it were Koszul, the exponential generating function $f(x)$ of dimensions of its components would satisfy the functional equation $f(-f(-x))=x$.
-However, using the dimensions of components listed above, we find $f(-f(-x))=x + 7/30x^5 + O(x^6)$, and therefore the operad $\mathrm{TPA}$ is not Koszul.} \footnote{Another proof is given by Askar Dzhumadildaev: he defined the weak Leibniz algebras, as algebras satisfying $(ab-ba)c=2a(bc)-2b(ac)$ and $a(bc-cb)=2(ab)c-2(ac)b.$ By his theorem, weak Leibniz operad is not Koszul; operads of weak Leibniz algebras and transposed Poisson algebras are isomorphic. } Whether the operad of the transposed Poisson is Koszul?
-If so, there might an ${\rm TPA}_{\infty}$-algebra structure. \end{question}
+However, using the dimensions of the components listed above, we find $f(-f(-x))=x + 7/30x^5 + O(x^6)$, and therefore the operad $\mathrm{TP}$ is not Koszul.} \footnote{Another proof was given by Askar Dzhumadildaev in \cite{dzhuma}: he defined the weak Leibniz algebras, as algebras satisfying $(ab-ba)c=2a(bc)-2b(ac)$ and $a(bc-cb)=2(ab)c-2(ac)b.$ Furthermore, he proved that weak Leibniz operad is not Koszul; operads of weak Leibniz algebras and transposed Poisson algebras are isomorphic. } The operad of the transposed Poisson is Koszul?
+If so, there might be a ${\rm TP}_{\infty}$-algebra structure. \end{question}

-Some recent works about the cohomology theory of Poisson algebras \cite{cohom1,cohom2} are motivating the following question.
+Some recent works about the cohomology theory of Poisson algebras \cite{cohom1,cohom2} motivate the following question.

 \begin{question} Describe the cohomology theory of transposed Poisson algebras. \end{question}

 Poisson algebras are the semi-limit of quantization deformation of commutative associative algebras into associative algebras. $F$-manifold algebras are the semi-limit of quantization deformation of commutative associative algebras (or commutative pre-Lie algebras) into pre-Lie algebras.
 The last results motivate the following question.